jcurro-afit/lab1template/lab1.md

 Next we will write a python file called `lab1.py` that will run in the docker container we just made.
 The python file will do the following:
 1. Make a list from one to ten and initialize to all ones
+1. Make the first entry in the list a zero
-2. Calculate the first 10 fibonacci numbers using a loop and put them in the previous list
+1. Calculate the first 10 fibonacci numbers (starting with 0, 1) using a loop and put them in the previous list
-3. Print the fibonacci numbers to the console
+1. Print the fibonacci numbers to the console

 ## PyCharm Project
 Put all of this in a python PyCharm project.
 Put the python code in a folder named `src`.
 From in PyCharm right click on the `src` folder and go to `Mark Directory as` then click on `Sources Root`.